Tracktor/design-system/README.md

 - 📐 **[ESLint](https://eslint.org)** - Code analyzer
 - 🚀 **[Vitest](https://vitest.dev)** - A Vite native unit test framework.
 It's fast!
 - 🛠️ **[React Testing Library ](https://testing-library.com/docs/react-testing-library/intro/)** - React DOM testing utilities

+## Available Scripts

+In the project directory, you can run:

+### `yarn dev`

+Runs the app in the development mode.\
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn build`
+Builds the app for production to the `dist` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://vitejs.dev/guide/static-deploy.html) for more information.

+### `yarn preview`
+Locally preview production build

 ## Installation